 What it means if it's high?

-Large PRs result in delayed reviews, decreased review quality, and a large potential for errors.
+High PR Size would result in a delayed review, decreased review quality, a large potential for errors, and expensive in both money and opportunity cost.

 Deployment Frequency